dot-gabriel-ferrer/calibration_pipeline/README.txt

 Dynamic range reduction plots
 -----------------------------
-`dynamic_range_vs_dose.png` shows how the available range decreases with dose.
+`dynamic_range_vs_dose_16.png` and `dynamic_range_vs_dose_12.png` show how the
-The plot includes two curves: the remaining range assuming a 16‑bit detector (blue circles) and a 12‑bit detector (orange squares).
-Dashed horizontal lines mark the ideal maximum ranges (65536 ADU and 4096 ADU respectively).
-Reading the plot from left to right reveals how much of the range is lost as dose increases.
+available range decreases with dose for 16‑bit and 12‑bit readout respectively.
+Each figure includes a subplot with the percentage reduction relative to the corresponding ideal range (65536 ADU or 4096 ADU).
+A shaded region illustrates the one sigma uncertainty of the dynamic range.

 Slope of the base level increase
 --------------------------------